onetep-devel/tutorials/source/T15_hematite_linear_response.rst

    The average Hubbard potential is               -0.10000000 eV.
    ################################################################################

-note that we are looking only at the values for Fe1U atom which is the only atom we have applied the perturbation to.
+Note that we are looking only at the values for Fe1U atom which is the only atom we have applied the perturbation to.
 There are multiple instances of this block and we are only interested in the last one.

-Next we need to look at occupation of the Hubbard manifold :math:`n^\uparrow + n^\downarrow` and :math:`n^\uparrow - n^\downarrow` which can be found in the following block:
+Next, we need to look at occupation of the Hubbard manifold :math:`n^\uparrow + n^\downarrow` and :math:`n^\uparrow - n^\downarrow`,which can be found in the following block:

 .. code-block:: none